Generative Transformer for Accurate and Reliable Salient Object Detection: Related Work

-\textbf{Weakly Supervised Segmentation Models:} Instead of label-consuming pixel-wise annotations, Weakly Supervised Segmentation (WSS) models are designed to explore the possibility of using weak labels, \eg, image tags \cite{hsu122017weakly,Guanbin_weaksalAAAI,ahn2018learning,huang2018weakly,zhang2021learning}, bounding box \cite{song2019box,dai2015boxsup,kulharia2020box2seg,lee2021bbam,tian2021boxinst}, scribble \cite{lin2016scribblesup,vernaza2017learning,jing2020weakly,structure_consistency_scribble}, point \cite{bearman2016s,mcever2020pcams,chen2021seminar}, as supervision.
-The typical methods \cite{dai2015boxsup,lin2016scribblesup,obukhov2019gated} usually consider the initial segmentation map produced by traditional unsupervised methods, such as MCG \cite{arbelaez2014multiscale} and GrabCut \cite{rother2004grabcut}, as the supervision to train the deep neural network and then repeat the iterative process between the refinement of the prediction and the training of the network.
+\textbf{Weakly Supervised Segmentation Models:} Instead of label-consuming pixel-wise annotations, Weakly Supervised Segmentation (WSS) models are designed to explore the possibility of using weak labels, \eg, image tags~\cite{hsu122017weakly,Guanbin_weaksalAAAI,ahn2018learning,huang2018weakly,zhang2021learning}, bounding box~\cite{song2019box,dai2015boxsup,kulharia2020box2seg,lee2021bbam,tian2021boxinst}, scribble~\cite{lin2016scribblesup,vernaza2017learning,jing2020weakly,structure_consistency_scribble}, point~\cite{bearman2016s,chen2021seminar}, as supervision.
+The typical methods~\cite{dai2015boxsup,lin2016scribblesup,obukhov2019gated} usually consider the initial segmentation map produced by traditional unsupervised methods, such as MCG~\cite{arbelaez2014multiscale} and GrabCut~\cite{rother2004grabcut}, as the supervision to train the deep neural networks and then repeat the iterative process between refinement of the prediction and training of the network.
 However, the framework tends to introduce accumulated label noise in each step and the iteration is time-consuming.
-Zhang \etal \cite{Zhang_2018_CVPR} proposed an end-to-end deep learning framework to predict the latent saliency map from multiple noisy saliency maps created by unsupervised handcrafted saliency methods and mitigated the influence of label noise by a specifically-designed noise modeling module.
-The idea is further extended~\cite{zhang2020learningeccv} to use a generative model \cite{ABP} to model the label noise from a single noisy saliency map.
+Zhang \etal~\cite{Zhang_2018_CVPR} proposed an end-to-end deep learning framework to predict the latent saliency map from multiple noisy saliency maps created by unsupervised handcrafted saliency methods and mitigated the influence of label noise by a specifically-designed noise modeling module.
+The idea is further extended~\cite{zhang2020learningeccv} to use a generative model~\cite{ABP} to model the label noise from a single noisy saliency map.
 In addition to noise modeling strategies, some methods refine the segmentation map with structure-aware loss functions.
-Yu \etal \cite{structure_consistency_scribble} used partial cross entropy loss to expand the scribble region to the whole object region and refine the segmentation with a local saliency coherence loss.
-Tian \etal \cite{tian2021boxinst} directly refined the object from coarse label by a deep neural network using the projection loss based on tightness prior of bounding box and pair-wise affinity loss to assign proximal pixels to the same category.
-Currently, most WSS methods are based on CNNs.
-In this paper, we explore the potential of transformers for weakly supervised segmentation, especially weakly supervised SOD with scribble supervision \cite{jing2020weakly,structure_consistency_scribble}.
+Yu \etal~\cite{structure_consistency_scribble} used partial cross-entropy loss to expand the scribble region to the whole object region and refine the segmentation with a local saliency coherency loss.
+Most WSS methods are based on CNNs.
+We explore the potential of transformers for weakly supervised segmentation, especially weakly supervised SOD with scribble supervision~\cite{jing2020weakly,structure_consistency_scribble}.